CNflysky/RPI_DSI_Displays/README.md

 - Low power consumption

 # Limitation
-Beasuse of Raspberry Pi Boards(3b,4b) have only wired out 2 lanes on dsi1 so the max resolution have been limited by 720p.
+Due to Raspberry Pi boards' circuit design, currently on-board DSI connector only support 2 lanes(max resolution 720p).
 If you want drive panel more than 2 lanes,you may need to consider the compute module.

 # How to use
-Clone this repository to your Raspberry PI：
+Clone this repository on your Raspberry Pi：
 ```bash
 git clone https://github.com/CNflysky/RPI_DSI_Drivers
 ```